ShavvnHung/ObjectDetection/README.md

 ## Introduction

-An object detection task to detect 10 different creatures.
+An object detection task using mmdetection library to detect 10 different creatures.
 There are 690 images in my dataset. and I split train, test, validation dataset with ratio 80%/10%/10%, respectively.

 ![](https://i.imgur.com/VDIh2DD.png)